 top of page

 Numerous records indicate that the family de Ros/ Rose appeared in Nairn during the reign of David I, and are of Anglo-Norman origin (See Norman origins of Clan Rose).
-At a yet to be definitively determined point a man descended from the de Ros family of Helmsley, possibly through the barony of Wark, settled in Geddes during the 1200s.
-The lands of Kilravock were acquired later on through the marriage of Hugo de Ros of Geddes to Marie de Bosco, whose mother was an heiress of the Bisset Family and father was Sir Andrew de Bosco of Redcastle.
-The ties between the de Bosco, de Bisset, with the de Ros family appear to have gone back to earlier times in Normandy.
+Although not yet definitively determined, researchers indicate that a man descended from the de Ros family of Helmsley, possibly through the barony of Wark, and settled in Geddes during the 1200s.
+The lands of Kilravock were acquired later through the marriage of Hugh de Ros of Geddes to Marie de Bosco.
+Marie de Bosco’s mother was an heiress of the Bisset Family and father was Sir Andrew de Bosco of Redcastle.
+The ties between the de Bosco, de Bisset, and the de Ros families appear to have gone back to earlier times in Normandy.

-[ Source references states ] “On 25 September 1298 Robert de Ros of Wark was forfeited by Edward I, King of England, probably because he joined William Wallace and took part with him in the Battle of Stirling Bridge.”
-[Geoffrey W. S. Barrow, Robert Bruce and the Community of the Realm of Scotland, page.
+“On 25 September 1298 Robert de Ros of Wark was forfeited by Edward I, King of England, probably because he joined William Wallace and took part with him in the Battle of Stirling Bridge.”
+[Source: Geoffrey W. S. Barrow, Robert Bruce and the Community of the Realm of Scotland, page.
 102]

 Of historic note during this pre-castle period is the marriage of Hugh, 4th of Kilravock to Janet Chisholm, the daughter of Sir Robert Chisholm, Constable of Urquhart Castle.
 It is from this union that Hugh gained lands in Strathnairn and later generations of the Kilravock line would adopt the Red (gules) Chisholm boars head as a heraldic device incorporated into the arms of Kilravock.

-It has been said that, all of the earliest family records were lost in this pre-castle period during the destruction of Elgin Cathedral, where the documents had been placed for safekeeping.
-This happened in 1390 when Robert II's renegade brother Alexander Stewart, also known as the 'Wolf of Badenoch.' laid seige to the Cathedral.
-Afterwards, the family had to obtain replacement Charters from James I, the earls of Ross and the Chisholms.
+It has been said that all of the earliest family records were lost in this pre-castle period during the destruction of Elgin Cathedral, where the documents had been placed for safekeeping.
+This happened in 1390 when Robert II's renegade brother Alexander Stewart, also known as the “Wolf of Badenoch” laid siege to the Cathedral.
+Afterwards, the family had to obtain replacement Charters from James I, the Earls of Ross and the Chisholm.

-The ancestral home best recognized by the Clan, Kilravock Castle, was built in 1460 by the 7th Laird, Hugh Rose, and despite the turbulence of the following century, the Clan remained mostly peaceable, with the castle only being taken once for a very brief time and quickly reacquired.
-Kilravock has remained an important part of Clan heritage and identity from the 1460s to the present day.
-It and our Clan have been players in both Scottish and world history.
+The ancestral home best recognized by Clan Rose, Kilravock Castle, was built in 1460 by the 7th Laird, Hugh Rose.
+Despite the turbulence of the following century, the Clan remained mostly peaceable, with the castle only being taken once for a very brief time and quickly reacquired.
+Kilravock has remained an important part of Clan Rose heritage and identity from the 1460s to the present day.
+Kilravock and our Clan have been players in both Scottish and world history.

-One well known account states that Mary Queen of Scots stayed at Kilravock on her way to Inverness in 1562.
+One well known account is that Mary Queen of Scots visited Kilravock overnight on her way to Inverness in 1562.
 She is known to have corresponded with the 10th Laird several times.
-Mary's son, James VI, also visited in 1598 treating the 10th Laird like close family.
+Mary's son, James VI, also visited Kilravock in 1598, treating the 10th Laird like close family.

-Skipping ahead to the 20th century; the Clan suffered a true tragedy in its history.
-Lieutenant Colonel Hugh Rose, son and heir apparent of the 24th Laird, while serving in the the Black Watch Regiment, met his death at the second battle of El Alamein in 1946.
-With his passing the Chiefship passed instead to his sister Anna Elizabeth Guillemard Rose 25th of Kilravock.
+In the 20th century; the Clan suffered a true tragedy when Lieutenant Colonel Hugh Rose, son and heir-apparent of the 24th Laird, met his death at the second battle of El Alamein in 1946, while serving in the Black Watch Regiment.
+With his passing, the Chiefship passed to his sister, Anna Elizabeth Guillemard Rose, the 25th of Kilravock.

 bottom of page